Quarterly Newsletter and Updates Fall 2017

-This summer local transmission of Zika virus was discovered in Florida.
-At this point, this is the only known area where the virus has been spread domestically.
-Although there are many communities in California where the mosquitoes capable of transmitting Zika have been found, the disease has not been spread locally here.
-Hundreds of California residents have acquired Zika virus in 2016 while travelling abroad so it is important to always protect yourself from mosquito bites wherever you may be.
+Local transmission of Zika virus occurred in both Florida and Texas in 2016.
+Although there are many communities in California where the mosquitoes capable of transmitting Zika have been found, the disease has not been spread locally.
+This year, 85 California residents (Source:http://bit.ly/2spj5To) have acquired Zika virus while travelling abroad.
+It is important to always protect yourself from mosquito bites wherever you may be.

 - Inspect your yard regularly and remove any clutter or containers that may hold water.